Monarchsung/predator-dodges-extension/README.md

 	•	Performance Optimization:
 	•	If the number of missiles is large, additional optimizations (like spatial partitioning) might be necessary to maintain performance.
 	•	Scalability:
 	•	The script assumes certain structures and properties within the Mobs, Players, and game objects.
-Ensuring compatibility within the original vanilla client or environments may require additional checks or configurations for other clients.
+Ensuring compatibility across different game versions or environments may require additional checks or configurations.

-This breakdown should provide a clear understanding of how the Missile Tracker Overlay script functions, how it's only for drawing a red canvas onto missiles and how each component contributes to its overall purpose.

 Missile Tracker Overlay Script